What Are Ought to and Had Better?

 Here the sentence shows that with such weather, it will probably rain.

-Sometimes, 'ought to' is used to show obligation and that something must be done.
-Remember not to use 'had better' in such cases.
+Sometimes, 'ought to' is used to show obligation and the necessity of doing something.
+Remember not to use 'had better' in this context.
 Look at the example below:

 As you can see, the sentence shows that it is a necessity for her to study.